Top of Page

 Women in Distress of Broward County is a local full-service domestic violence center that offers 24-hour crisis intervention, emergency shelter, counseling and other support to victims of domestic violence (regardless of gender) and their children.

-Regional Campus Resources
+View Regional and National Resources

 Return to top of page